cheapjack/RF-Craft/Setup-RPi-Hat.md

 # Setup RPi for use with HATS

-You need to disable serial on your Pi with
+You need to disable serial console on your Pi and enable UART with `sudo raspi-config`
-`sudo raspi-config`

 Select Advanced Options/Serial and disable the serial login shell or Interface Options/Serial and disable the serial login shell but enable the hardware(UART)

+You may also have to follow the below [instructions](https://www.hackster.io/fvdbosch/uart-for-serial-console-or-hat-on-raspberry-pi-3-5be0c2) from [Frederick Vandenbosch](https://www.hackster.io/fvdbosch)

 ## Raspberry Pi 3 & Raspbian Jessie 2017